 -

 Emtricitabine/tenofovir are antiviral drugs that work by protecting the body’s immune cells from HIV.
-The medication stops the virus from growing and spreading to other body cells.
+The medication blocks the activity of the enzymes responsible for HIV and stops the virus from growing and spreading to other body cells.
+These medications do not cure HIV, but can help to prevent the infection if you have been exposed to it.

 -